brycewestheimer/brycewestheimer.github.io/about.md

 ## Professional Background

-I'm a computational chemist focused on fragment-based *ab initio* methods and the high-performance computing software that makes them practical at scale.
+I'm a theoretical and computational chemist focused on fragment-based *ab initio* methods and the high-performance computing software that makes them practical at scale.
 I currently split my time between quantum chemistry theory, GPU-ready implementations, and collaborative projects that translate academic advances into tools research labs can deploy.

 ### Current Appointment